-During these years, I also have written four novels (FLING! was published in July 2015; CURVA PELIGROSA was published in 2017; FREEFALL: A DIVINE COMEDY was released in 2019, and The Ripening: A Canadian Girl Grows Up! will appear in 2021).
-In addition, I’ve published reviews, interviews, short fiction, poetry, travel pieces, essays, and memoir in over 165 American and Canadian venues.
+During these years, I also have written four novels (FLING! was published in July 2015; CURVA PELIGROSA was published in 2017; FREEFALL: A DIVINE COMEDY was released in 2019, and THE RIPENING: A CANADIAN GIRL GROWS UP came out in 2021).
+In addition, I’ve published reviews, interviews, short fiction, poetry, travel pieces, essays, and memoir in over 170 American and Canadian venues.
 (See “Lily’s Publications” for more publishing information.)

 If you’re an independent author, I can provide a final, prepublication proofread.
 I’ll identify any grammar, punctuation, and spelling errors that have slipped through previous rounds of editing.

 “Lily is a fairy godmother of writing.
 I love her honesty and her passion for the storytelling craft.
 She helps me refine my message and catches those pesky grammar mistakes.
 I don’t know what I would have done without her.” http://kidminds.org/

 My background as a published fiction writer gives me insight into the process that many others in this field do not possess.
 For example, I can keep track of the key features of your main characters.
 That way, inconsistencies can more easily be flagged and checked for context.

 I’m looking forward to working with you!

 For some projects, an hourly rate makes more sense.
 My hourly charge is $60.

 My most requested service is extended proofreading/copyediting, as well as line editing, which includes the following:

 1. Check your grammar and punctuation to ensure that your text is clear and that it makes grammatical sense, though without compromising on readability, context, or register